10 Signs Of A Rebound Relationship And How To Introspect

 There could be many reasons people get into a rebound relationship.
-They may be lonely after a breakup and seeking solace in someone.
+They may be lonely after a breakup and seek solace in someone.
 Another popular reason is to forget the ex by moving on to a new relationship.
+Sometimes the rebounder is attempting to get back at the ex, which is really not an authentic basis for a relationship.
 Often, such relationships are dangerous for both the partners involved as they can be emotionally draining and inauthentic.

 Wondering if rebound relationships have a fighting chance?
 Find out below.

 Most often, rebound relationships don’t work.
 But if both partners work on healing from the pain and trauma of their previous relationships, there is a chance for the present relationship to work out.
 It is important to deal with the raw and unprocessed emotions you are going through after the breakup and maintain transparency about these emotions with your partner.